boteroj/FUALab/README.md

 ## Continuous Delivery

 - `cd-build.yml`: builds and pushes `services/api` and `services/worker` images to Amazon ECR tagged `main-${GITHUB_SHA}` using GitHub OIDC.
-- `cd-deploy.yml`: triggered after a successful build; assumes the Terraform deployment role, applies the stack in `infra/terraform-ecs` with `dev.tfvars`, captures the ALB DNS, and performs a `/health` smoke test.
+- `cd-deploy.yml`: triggered after a successful build; assumes the Terraform deployment role, applies the stack in `infra/terraform-ecs` with `dev.tfvars`, resolves the public IP of the API task, and performs a `/health` smoke test.

 ## Infrastructure Bootstrap